 - Committee members were briefed by Transport Canada on proposed amendments to the Canadian Aviation Security Regulations.
 Included in the proposed amendments is a requirement for Airport Authorities to invite safety and security organizations present at Class 1 and Class 2 airports to participate on Multi-Agency Advisory Committees (MAACS).
 Specifically, CSIS, CBSA, RCMP, police service of local jurisdiction, Transport Canada, CATSA and others as appropriate.
-The primary purpose of the MAACS committee is to advise the Airport Authority on the development of airport security plans. - Superintendent Mike MacMullen, Peel Regional Police, Airport Division (PIA) named as new Chairperson replacing Commissioner Fantino. - Conference call with Transport Canada and committee members.
-Follow-up discussion on progress of proposed amendments to the Canadian Aviations Security Regulations.
-Specific areas of interest included phased approach to implementation, information sharing, aviation security threat levels and multi-agency involvement. - Committee meeting scheduled for November 25th at Peel Regional Police Airport Division at Toronto International Airport.
+The primary purpose of the MAACS committee is to advise the Airport Authority on the development of airport security plans. - Supt.
+Mike MacMullen, Peel Regional Police, Airport Division (PIA) is new Committee Chairperson - Conference call with Transport Canada and committee members.
+Discussion on progress of proposed amendments to the Canadian Aviations Security Regulations.
+Areas of interest included phased approach to implementation, information sharing, aviation security threat levels and multi-agency involvement. - Committee meeting scheduled for November 25th at Peel Regional Police Airport Division at Toronto International Airport.
 Agenda will include discussions with respect to this resolution as well as establishing new committee priorities for 2011.